About

 Are accomodation and meals included?

-Meals and accomodation are not included in the cost of the summer school.
+Meals and accommodation are not included in the cost of the summer school.

 Biographies